aspose-total/Aspose.Total-Products/total/en/java/conversion/dot-to-ods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOT to ODS via Java or Online App" h2="On Premise Java API to convert DOT to ODS without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- Converting DOT to ODS via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export DOT to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to ODS.
+Using Aspose.Total for Java, converting DOT to ODS is a straightforward two-step process.
+Aspose.Total for Java is a comprehensive suite of document manipulation and conversion APIs that allow you to easily convert DOT to ODS.
+The first step is to use Aspose.Words for Java to export DOT to HTML.
+Aspose.Words for Java is a feature-rich document manipulation and conversion API that enables you to quickly and easily convert DOT to HTML.
+Once the DOT file has been converted to HTML, the second step is to use Aspose.Cells for Java to convert the HTML to ODS.
+Aspose.Cells for Java is a powerful spreadsheet manipulation and conversion API that enables you to quickly and easily convert HTML to ODS.
+With Aspose.Total for Java, you can easily convert DOT to ODS in just two simple steps.
+Aspose.Words for Java is used to export DOT to HTML, and Aspose.Cells for Java is used to convert the HTML to ODS.
+Aspose.Total for Java makes it easy to convert DOT to ODS with just a few lines of code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}